 Up to this point, ISIS has been far away from Malaysia, although some Malaysians have left to join in the fighting.
-Many Malaysians do not feel threatened by ISIS, and some believe the government’s efforts to keep terrorism out of the country are working well.
-While Malaysia is a more tolerant Islamic society, the growing strength of a “virtual caliphate” could put the country at considerable risk.
+Many Malaysians do not feel threatened by ISIS.
+Some believe the government’s efforts to keep terrorism out of the country are working well.
+Malaysia is a more tolerant Islamic society and allows Islam to impact its society.
+However, the growing strength and danger of a “virtual caliphate” could put the country at considerable risk.

 The International Centre for Political Violence and Terrorism Research (ICPVTR), a Singapore-based research company, recently identified Malaysia as a country of particular concern.
-What makes the online caliphate so dangerous for Malaysia is its ability to influence the minds of citizens in a way that is essentially undetectable.
+What makes the online caliphate so dangerous for Malaysia is its ability to influence the minds of citizens in an essentially undetectable way.
 The battle to fight terrorism gets down to the community level, as friends and family must watch out for one another, discourage radical leanings, and monitor internet activity.

 In general, Malaysians are not aware of the reality of these threats.
 With little in terms of visible terrorist activity in the country, it can be difficult to treat the threat seriously.
-However, many researchers believe that the more ISIS declines in its physical presence, the more danger will come from a virtual one, especially in areas like Malaysia where there is already potential for increased terrorist activity.
+However, many researchers believe that the more ISIS declines in its physical presence, the more danger will come from a virtual one.
+Virtual presence is growing especially in areas like Malaysia where there is already potential for increased terrorist activity.

-Pray for God to prepare his church in Malaysia for the possibility of terrorist activity in their country.
-Pray for the government and local communities to root out terrorist activity that threatens all of Malaysia’s citizens.
+Pray for God to prepare his church in Malaysia for the dangers of virtual caliphates in their country.
+Pray for the government and local communities to root out a terrorist activity that threatens all of Malaysia’s citizens.

 See The International Centre for Political Violence and Terrorism Research’s latest journal titled Counter Terrorist Trends and Analyses.